snyk-community/sdr-bootstrap-prepack/README.md

 #### Create an account on Structor Market

 In this tutorial we will create a few data aware components for Spring Data REST interface.
 You need to install online generators for such components.
-But if you are not signed in Structor Market you will not be authorized to call online generators from Structor.
+But if you are not signed in Structor Market you will not be able to call online generators from Structor.

 If you don't have an account on Structor Market, please create it [here](http://probe.helmetrex.com/sign-up).